Tarleton Perry Crawford: Career

 Martha Crawford remained loyal to her husband, although she disagreed with several of his views.
 In 1867 she formed a boys' school in their home.
 Several of the students went on to become pastors at the successful Huangxian and Pingdu stations.
 She also wrote The Three Maidens, a book for children, which was subsequently widely used throughout China.
 At the Second Missionary Conference (1877), she spoke on "Women's Work for Women", stressing missionary wives should visit house-to-house, personally instruct local women, and prepare suitable literature for them.

 In his book The Patriarchal Dynasties, Crawford announced his conviction that in 1876 the world was 14,376 years old.
-He believed that the Garden of Eden was a theocratic confederacy, with a population of 1,174,405,120.
+He believed that the Garden of Eden was a theocratic confederacy, with a potential population of 1,174,405,120- though he concedes that the actual number "doubtless fell far below" this figure.